spl0k/supysonic/README.md

 programs.
 Supysonic isn't bundled with such programs, and you are left to choose which one you want to use.

-If the client you are using is not specifying a transcoding format, you will need to do this on the web interface, otherwise supysonic will not transcode for that client.
-You can also specify the maximum bitrate to use there.
+If you want to use transcoding but your client doesn't allow you to do so, you can force Supysonic to transcode for that client by going on the web interface.

 ### Configuration